View More Images

 A charming single carriage, local train takes us on a leisurely 45-minute train ride wending through Matsumoto’s suburbs, small neighbouring towns and rice paddies on a route loosely paralleling the Salt Road.
 We disembark at a quiet station and soon after join the Salt Road to begin our walk in earnest.
 This railway line, in fact, largely follows the Salt Road all the way to Itoigawa, where we finish our tour, and en route we frequently cross paths with it.

-Our path today is generally over flatter terrain and traces a route along the lower slopes of a hillside allowing us spectacular views over the surrounding countryside to a dramatic backdrop of Japan’s towering Central Alps.
+Our path today is along paved roads with flatter terrain that traces a route along the lower slopes of a hillside allowing us spectacular views over the surrounding countryside to a dramatic backdrop of Japan’s towering Central Alps.
 Following quiet country lanes we pass aside rice paddies, farmhouses with their neatly tended gardens, ancient rural Shinto shrines, and numerous stone guardian deities placed to protect residents and travellers alike.
-En route, we enjoy lunch at a restaurant popular with locals.
+En route, we enjoy a delicious picnic lunch.

 We complete today’s walk in a thicket of ancient trees, some of the most venerable we come across on our travels, in the grounds of Nishina Shinmeigu.
 This shrine is a National Treasure built in the ancient Japanese architectural style typical of the famed Grand Shrine at Ise, Japan’s holiest site.
 From here a vehicle transfers us on a short journey to our accommodation for the evening, an elegant modern onsen ryokan.
 Our main luggage, which we sent from Matsumoto this morning, awaits our arrival.